 2. If the grievant subsequently refuses to question or confront the person with whom he/she has the grievance, a third party, depending on the nature of the complaint, may have a responsibility to investigate, but certainly has the responsibility of confronting the grievant’s failure to deal rightly with his or her Christian brother(s) or sister(s).

 3. If the previous discussions have not resolved the difficulty, and the conviction remains that substantial problems do exist, the grievant must take a third party along and discuss the problem again with the accused.

 4. If there is still no satisfactory reconciliation of the difficulty, the grievant will meet with the departmental Vice President of the person with whom he/she has the grievance and the accused.
 If the grievance concerns institutional policy, this will be the first step in resolving the grievance.
-The Vice President of the department will make appropriate recommendations and/or decisions for resolving the concerns and may also recommend or require that the concerns be presented to the Director of Human Resources for resolution.
+The Vice President of the department will make appropriate recommendations and/or decisions for resolving the concerns and may also recommend or require that the concerns be presented to the Vice President of Human Resources for resolution.